SURF CAMPS CENTRAL AMERICA – Coming Soon!

-Central Amerika represents only a very small part of America.
-Nevertheless, the surf regions are extremely varied due to the lay.
-You can surf two oceans, the Pacific and the Atlantic Ocean, simultaneously.
+Central America represents only a very small part of America.
+Nevertheless, the surf regions are extremely varied due to the region’s geography.
+You can surf two oceans, the Pacific and the Atlantic Ocean, sometimes even in the same day.
 And then there is of course the Caribbean, a part of the Atlantic Ocean that is sheltered by offshore islands.
 That’s why the surf is more relaxed here.

 Nicaragua – The Offshore Dream

-It’s always the same story: You’re on holiday in Europe, there is a big swell incoming and the wind just destroys every single wave..
-Now listen up!
-Believe it or not but in Nicaragua you will get offshore wind every day at almost 100%.
+It’s always the same story: You’re on holiday in Europe, there is a big swell incoming and the wind just destroys every single wave… Now listen up!
+Believe it or not, but in Nicaragua you will get almost 100% offshore wind every day.
 On top of that, at the best spots the conditions are perfect all year long.
-Nicaragua is developed for tourism nowadays which makes travelling much easier but also the line-ups more crowded.
-Don’t worry though: If you’re adventurous and don’t surf only the main spots, there are plenty of waves without a surfing soul.
+Nicaragua’s tourism is developing rapidly nowadays, which makes travelling much easier but also the line-ups more crowded.
+Don’t worry though: if you’re adventurous and don’t surf only the main spots, there are plenty of waves without a surfing soul.